BROS Investors Have Opportunity to Lead Dutch Bros Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 20, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dutch Bros Inc. ("Dutch Bros" or the "Company") (NYSE: BROS).
+LOS ANGELES, March 24, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dutch Bros Inc. ("Dutch Bros" or the "Company") (NYSE: BROS).

 Class Period: March 1, 2022 – May 11, 2022